ibm-cloud-architecture/cloudpak-for-applications/README.md

-# CloudPak for Applications: Operational Modernization Solution
+# Cloud Pak for Applications: Operational Modernization Solution

 ## Introduction
 **Operational modernization** gives an operations team the opportunity to embrace modern operations best practices without putting change requirements on the development team.
 Modernizing from WebSphere Network Deployment (ND) to the **traditional WebSphere Application Server Base V9 runtime** in a container allows the application to be moved to the cloud without code changes.